-There’s a new zero-day vulnerability in many of the current versions of Internet Explorer and is being used in active attacks right now.
+Microsoft this week patched a zero-day vulnerability in the Internet Explorer and Edge browsers being used in the AdGholas malvertising campaign.

 Browsing Tag: Microsoft